aven-arlington/aven-arlington.github.io/_pages/projects.md

 description: A portfolio of personal projects with an emphasis on embedded, IoT, games, and graphics programming.
 nav: true
 nav_order: 1
-display_categories: [RPi Stock Checker] # Add work, fun to view the samples
+display_categories: [Flashcards, RPi Stock Checker] # Add work, fun to view the samples
 horizontal: false
 ---